Conductor – Central Chorale

 Meredith Ziegler is thrilled to serve as the Conductor of the Apprentice Choir for the Canterbury Youth Voices as well as the Artistic Team Leader for the CYV staff!
 She is a product of the Canterbury Student Intern Program (2009-2010), making her full-time debut with Canterbury during the 2011-2012 season.
 Under her direction, the Central Apprentice Choir of CYV has been selected twice as an Elementary Honor Choir for the Oklahoma Music Educators Association’s annual convention.
-Meredith also serves as vocal music specialist at Wilson Elementary Arts Integration School in Oklahoma City Public Schools from 2010-2017 and is in her first year as vocal music specialist at Roosevelt Elementary School in Norman.
+Meredith was the vocal music specialist at Wilson Arts Integration Elementary School in Oklahoma City Public Schools from 2010-2017 and is in her first year as vocal music specialist at Roosevelt Elementary School in Norman.
 Meredith was named as the Oklahoma City Public Schools’ Teacher of the Year for 2014-2015, a Rising Star Educator for the State of Oklahoma in 2015, and has received the State Superintendent’s Award for Excellence in Arts Education.

-Meredith is a certified music teacher (Pre-K through 12th grade), holding a Bachelor’s Degree in Vocal Music Education from Oklahoma City University (2010, Summa Cum Laude) and is currently pursuing her Master’s degree from the University of Oklahoma in Educational Administration, Curriculum, and Supervision in addition to pursuing her Orff-Schulwerk certification from Southern Methodist University.
+Meredith is a certified music teacher (Pre-K through 12th grade), holding a Bachelor’s Degree in Vocal Music Education from Oklahoma City University (2010, Summa Cum Laude), a Master’s degree from the University of Oklahoma in Educational Administration, Curriculum, and Supervision (2016), and her Orff-Schulwerk certification from Southern Methodist University (2014).
 Meredith is a member of the American Choral Director’s Association, The National Association for Music Education (MENC), the American Orff Schulwerk Association, and Phi Kappa Phi.
 She recently completed a two year term as the President for the Oklahoma Chapter of the American Orff Schulwerk Association.

 Conductor – Cantabile